-Potential control and prevention measures against vibriosis
+Potential control and prevention measure against Vibriosis

-Since Vibrio spp. need adherence and multiplication in the host, a combination of following control and prevention actions should be implemented to prevent the disease development:
+Since Vibrio spp. need adherence and multiplication in the host, a combination of the following control and prevention actions should be implemented to prevent the disease development:

-- Good water and feeding management,
+- Good water and feeding management.

-- reduce stress factors in farm such as high stocking densities, temperature, salinity and handling during the sizing, vaccination etc,
+- reduce stress factors in farm such as high stocking densities, temperature, salinity and handling during the sizing, vaccination etc.

-- Routinely monitor the farm for early diagnosis
+- Routinely monitor the farm for early diagnosis.

 - Implementation of effective biosecurity procedures:

-- Restocking with resistant species,
+Restocking with resistant species

-- introduction of fish fry from disease-free hatcheries and/ or disinfection of eggs and larvae
+Introduction of fish fry from disease-free hatcheries and/ or disinfection of eggs and larvae.

-- Antibiotic treatments only if inevitable, to prevent resistance
+- Antibiotic treatments only if inevitable, to prevent resistance.

 - Enhancing host gut integrity and defence system by pre-/probiotics and gut health stabilizing feed additives such as phytogenic feed additives.
 While facilitating growth, reducing stress and Vibrio count, they are also safe to animals, human and the environment.